-ARA should work on any Linux distributions as long as python3 is available.
+ARA should work on any Linux distribution as long as python3.6 and greater is available.

-By default, only the client and plugin dependencies are installed.
+The main package only installs the API client and Ansible plugin dependencies.
 This lets users record and send data to a remote API server without requiring that the API server dependencies are installed.

 Installing from PyPi or from source¶

 When installing from source or from PyPi, it is highly recommended to set up ARA in either: